geoserver/geoserver-history/doc/user/source/webadmin/data/layers.rst

 ```````````
 The beginning sections--Basic Resource Info, Keywords and Metadata link are analogous to the :ref:`service_metadata` section for WCS, WFS and WMS.
 These sections provide "data about the data," specifically textual information that make the layer data easier to work with it.

-**Name:**
-Identifier used to reference the layer in WMS requests.
+**Name:** Identifier used to reference the layer in WMS requests.

-**Title:**
- A human-readable description to briefly identify the layer to clients.
+**Title:** A human-readable description to briefly identify the layer to clients.
 (Required)

 **Abstract:**
 Provides a descriptive narrative with more information about the layer.

 **Keywords:**
-List of short words associated with the service to aid in catalog searching.
+List of short words associated with the layer to aid in catalog searching.

 **Metadata Link:**
-Allows linking to external documents that describe the data layer. he standard to which the metadata complies.
+Allows linking to external documents that describe the data layer.
 Currently only two standard format types are valid: TC211 and FGDC.
 TC211 refers to the metadata structure established by the `ISO Technical Committee for Geographic Information/Geomatics <http://www.isotc211.org/>`_ (ISO/TC 211) while FGDC refers to those set out by the `Federal Geographic Data Committee <http://www.fgdc.gov/>`_ (FGDC) of the United States.

 .. figure:: ../images/data_layers_meta.png
-   :align: left
+   :align: center

    *Adding a metadata link n FGDC format*

 Coordinate Reference Systems
 ````````````````````````````
 A coordinate reference system (CRS) defines how your georeferenced spatial data relates to real locations on the Earth’s surface.
 CRSs are part of a more general model called Spatial Reference Systems (SRS), which includes referencing by coordinates and geographic identifiers.
-To view all supported spatial reference systems visit the SRS in the Demos section.

-The most commonly used SRS's can be specified via their EPSG (European Petroleum Survey Group) code.
+Geoserver needs to know what Coordinate Reference System of your data.
+This information is used for computing the latitude/longitude bounding box and reprojecting during both WMS and WFS requests

 .. figure:: ../images/data_layers_CRS.png
-   :align: left
+   :align: center

    *Adding a metadata link n FGDC format*

-Geoserver needs to know what Coordinate Reference System (CRS) are your data expressed in.
-This information is used to compute the lat/lon data bounding box and re-project your data during both WMS and WFS requests

 **Native SRS:**
 Refers to the projection the layer is stored in.
 Clicking on the projection link displays a description of the SRS.